cryptobern/thetacrypt/design/encoding/sec.md

 # Standards of Efficient Cryptography (SEC)
 [reference](https://secg.org/sec1-v2.pdf) <br>

+## Syntax for Elliptic Curve Domain Parameters
+Elliptic curve domain parameters may need to be specified, for example, during the setup operation of a cryptographic scheme based on elliptic curve cryptography.
+There are a number of ways of specifying elliptic curve domain parameters.
+Here the following syntax, as a choice of three parameters, is recommended (following [3279, Int06b, 5480]) for use in X.509 certificates and elsewhere.

+    ECDomainParameters{ECDOMAIN:IOSet} ::= CHOICE {
+        specified SpecifiedECDomain,
+        named ECDOMAIN.&id({IOSet}),
+        implicitCA NULL
+    }
+The choice of three parameters representation methods (above) allows detailed specification of all required values using either:
+- The choice `specified` which explicitly identifies all the parameters, or,
+- The choice `named` as an object identifier identifying a particular set of elliptic curve domain parameters, or
+- The choice `implicitCA` which indicates that the parameters are the same as those of certification authority certifying the public key.
+The valid values for the namedCurve choice are constrained to those within the class `ECDOMAIN` (defined below).

+The following syntax is used to describe explicit representations of elliptic curve domain parameters, if need be.
+The inclusion of the cofactor is strongly recommended.

+        SpecifiedECDomain ::= SEQUENCE {
+        version SpecifiedECDomainVersion(ecdpVer1 | ecdpVer2 | ecdpVer3, ...),
+        fieldID FieldID {{FieldTypes}},
+        curve Curve,
+        base ECPoint,
+        order INTEGER,
+        cofactor INTEGER OPTIONAL,
+        hash HashAlgorithm OPTIONAL,
+        ...
+        }

+The components of type `SpecifiedECDomain` have the following meanings.
+- The component `version` is the version number of the ASN.1 type with a value of 1, 2 or 3.
+The notation above is used to constrain version to a set of values.
+The meaning of these three values are as follows.
+If version is ecdpVer2, then the curve and the base point shall be generated verifiably at random, and curve.seed shall be present.
+If version is ecdpVer3, then the curve is not generated verifiably at random but the base point is, and curve.seed shall be present.
+- The component `fieldID` identifies the finite field over which the elliptic curve is defined and was discussed in Section C.1.
+- The component `curve` of type `Curve` (defined below) specifies the elliptic curve.
+- The component `base` of type `ECPoint` (defined below) specifies the base point on the elliptic curve curve.
+- The component `order` is the order of the base point base.
+- The component `cofactor` is the order of the curve divided by the order of the base point.
+Inclusion of the cofactor is optional – however, it is recommended that that the cofactor be included in order to facilitate interoperability between implementations.
+- The component `hash` is the hash function used to generate the domain parameters verifiably at random.

+The type `SpecifiedECDomainVersion` is a subtype of INTEGER and is used to constrain the set of versions.

+    SpecifiedECDomainVersion ::= INTEGER {
+    ecdpVer1(1),
+    ecdpVer2(2),
+    ecdpVer3(3)
+    }
+The type `Curve` is defined as follows, by specifying the coefficients of the defining equation of the elliptic curve and an optional seed.
+(If the curve was generated verifiably at random using a seed value with a hash function such as SHA-1 as specified in ANS X9.62 [X9.62b] then said seed may be included as the seed component so as to allow a recipient to verify that the curve was indeed so generated using said seed.)

+    Curve ::= SEQUENCE {
+    a FieldElement,
+    b FieldElement,
+    seed BIT STRING OPTIONAL
+    -- Shall be present if used in SpecifiedECDomain -- with version equal to ecdpVer2 or ecdpVer3
+    }
+An elliptic curve point itself is represented by the following type

+    ECPoint ::= OCTET STRING
+whose value is the octet string obtained from the conversion routines given in [ieee1363](https://gitlab.inf.unibe.ch/crypto/2021.cosmoscrypto/-/blob/master/design/encoding/ieee1363.md).
+The class `ECDOMAIN`, defined as follows, is used to specify a named curve.

+    ECDOMAIN ::= CLASS {
+    &id OBJECT IDENTIFIER UNIQUE
+    }
+    WITH SYNTAX { ID &id }

+For example, the curve sect163k1, defined in SEC 2 [SEC 2], is denoted by the syntax ID sect163k1.
+The following syntax, included here for completeness, may be extended by other standards and implementations to specify the list of supported named curves.
+One such extension may be found in SEC 2 [SEC 2] ; another such extension may be found in ANS X9.62 [X9.62b].

+    SECGCurveNames ECDOMAIN::= {
+    ... -- named curves
+    }
+The following type `HashAlgorithm` is used to specify a hash function.

+    HashAlgorithm ::= AlgorithmIdentifier {{ HashFunctions }}
+The information object set `HashFunctions` specifies the allowed hash functions currently:

+    HashFunctions ALGORITHM ::= {
+    {OID sha-1 PARMS NULL } |
+    {OID id-sha224 PARMS NULL } |
+    {OID id-sha256 PARMS NULL } |
+    {OID id-sha384 PARMS NULL } |
+    {OID id-sha512 PARMS NULL } ,
+    ... -- Additional hash functions may be added in the future }
+When the parameters field of `HashAlgorithm` is constrained to the type NULL, then the parameters should be omitted.
+The following object identifiers are used above to identify specific hash functions.

+    sha-1 OBJECT IDENTIFIER ::= {iso(1) identified-organization(3)
+    oiw(14) secsig(3) algorithm(2) 26}
+    id-sha OBJECT IDENTIFIER ::= { joint-iso-itu-t(2) country(16) us(840)
+    organization(1) gov(101) csor(3) nistalgorithm(4) hashalgs(2) }
+    id-sha224 OBJECT IDENTIFIER ::= { id-sha 4 }
+    id-sha256 OBJECT IDENTIFIER ::= { id-sha 1 }
+    id-sha384 OBJECT IDENTIFIER ::= { id-sha 2 }
+    id-sha512 OBJECT IDENTIFIER ::= { id-sha 3 }

 ## Syntax for Elliptic Curve Public Keys
 Elliptic curve public keys may need to be specified, for example, during the key deployment phase